General Payroll Information

 Scope and Applicability

-Agreements between the Secretary and states, cities, or counties prescribe how federal agencies withhold income or employment taxes from the compensation of federal employees and armed forces members (see 31 CFR Part 215 in Appendix 1).
+Agreements between the Secretary and states, cities, or counties prescribe how federal agencies withhold income or employment taxes from the compensation of federal employees and armed forces members (see 31 CFR Part 215).

-A list of states that have entered into agreements, the effective date of the agreement, and the designated state tax offices to receive inquiries are included in Appendix 2.
-A list of cities and counties that have entered into agreements, the effective date of the agreement, the type of tax to be withheld for each city or county, and the designated city or county tax offices to receive inquiries are included in Appendix 3.
-A list of states, cities, and counties with other-than-standard agreements is in Appendix 4.
+Included in Appendix 1 is a list of states that entered into agreements, the effective date of the agreement, and the designated state tax offices to receive inquiries.
+Included in Appendix 2 is a list of cities and counties that entered into agreements, the effective date of the agreement, the type of withheld tax for each city or county, and the designated city or county tax offices to receive inquiries.
+Appendix 3 includes a list of states, cities, and counties with other-than-standard agreements.

-Section 5517 of Title 5 of the United States Code and Executive Order 11997 (June 22, 1977) provide for withholding state income taxes from the compensation of federal employees and members of the armed forces when an agreement is made between the Secretary and the proper state official.
+5 U.S.C. § 5517 and Executive Order 11997 (June 22, 1977) provide for withholding state income taxes from the compensation of federal employees and members of the armed forces when an agreement is made between the Secretary and the proper state official.

-To comply with Section 5516 of Title 5 of the United States Code (47 D.C.
+To comply with 5 U.S.C. § 5516 (47 D.C.
 Code 15862) and Executive Order 11997 (June 22, 1977), the Secretary and an official of the District of Columbia entered into an agreement for withholding District of Columbia income taxes from the compensation of federal employees and armed forces members.

-Section 5520 of Title 5 of the United States Code and Executive Order 11997 (June 22, 1977) authorize the Secretary to make an agreement with the proper official of an eligible state, city, or county for withholding city or county income or employment taxes from federal employees compensation.
+5 U.S.C. § 5520 and Executive Order 11997 (June 22, 1977) authorize the Secretary to make an agreement with the proper official of an eligible state, city, or county for withholding city or county income or employment taxes from federal employees' compensation.